WASAPI-Community/data-transfer-apis/ait-specification/README.md

 - `build-cdx`: Build a CDX (Capture Index) file from the matched  web archive files

-For more on WATs and WANES, see their description at [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Archive-It+Research+Services).
+For more on WATs and WANEs, see their description at [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Archive-It+Research+Services).
 For more on CDX, see the documentation for the [CDX Server API](https://github.com/internetarchive/wayback/blob/master/wayback-cdx-server/README.md).

 Build an appropriate `query` in the same manner as for the [`/webdata` endpoint](#query-parameters).